DouglasWWolf/sidewinder_board_files/README.md

 # Sidewinder board files for Vivado

-The "sidewinder" folder in this repo should be installed in:
+The "sidewinder" folder in this repo should be copied into:

 `<vivado_root>/Vivado/2021.1/data/boards/board_files`